27.5K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Yekaterinburg air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Yekaterinburg is currently 1.8 times the WHO annual air quality guideline value

 Good 21 US AQI